Professional Supervision and Group Supervision

 My supervision approach

-I use a relational model in my counselling and supervision as this is the model that I was trained in and it's integrative which means it draws on a number of approaches.
+I use an integrative approach in supervision and work with counsellors and psychotherapist who are trained in different models..
 Alongside this, I use “ The Seven-eyed Model” , this model was developed by Peter Hawkins and Robin Shohet (1989).